f3d-app/f3d/doc/libf3d/CLASSES.md

 ## Options class

 This class lets you control the behavior of the libf3d.
 An option is basically a string used as a key associated with a value, see the exhaustive [list](OPTIONS.md).

+## Reader class

+This class is used internally by the [plugin SDK](PLUGINS.md) and is not intended to be used directly.

+## Plugin class

+This class is used internally by the [plugin SDK](PLUGINS.md) and is not intended to be used directly.